Baylor ends Gonzaga's perfect run, wins NCAA title

 Jalen Suggs scored 22 points for Gonzaga (31-1), which had its 35-game winning streak halted.
 The Bulldogs were attempting to become the first undefeated national champions since Indiana in 1975-76.

-Drew Timme and Corey Kispert added 12 points apiece for Gonzaga, which trailed by as many as 20 points.
+Drew Timme and Corey Kispert added 12 points apiece for Gonzaga, which trailed by as many as 20 points while losing for the first time since a 91-78 defeat at BYU on Feb.
+22, 2020.

+“You really do forget what it is like to lose,” Kispert said.
+“But when you go up against a team like that who is just firing on all cylinders for 40 minutes, it’s really hard to compete with.

+“So you kind of forget and it doesn’t feel good.
+I’m going to remember this for a long time.”

+Major violations were uncovered and the Bears were hit with heavy sanctions and went 21-53 in Drew’s first three years before things started to turn around.
+But he sees the path to Monday’s title as something that began when he had to fill out rosters with multiple walk-ons.

+“Going into every game, being 30- or 40-point underdogs and half your team is walk-ons, you know as a coach if we can just keep it within 20 in the first half, or 10 ...,” Drew said of the early years of his tenure.

-The Bulldogs have lost in the title game in two of the past four NCAA Tournaments.
+Meanwhile, the Bulldogs lost in the title game for the second time in the past four NCAA Tournaments.

 Gonzaga had trimmed its deficit to nine with 14:29 to play before the Bears reasserted control with a 9-2 push.